heinovski/plafosim/README.md

 ## Contributing to the Project

 In order to contribute, please follow these steps:
-- Install PlaFoSim from source (see above)
+- Install PlaFoSim from source (see Extending)
 - Make desired changes
 - Run the tests located in `tests` as well as the validation scripts located in `scripts` (see `.drone.yml` for details)
 - Submit a Pull Request (PR)